-The above eq \eqref{eq:gammakdef_method} implies that $A_k$ cannot be too small; otherwise, the estimation of $var(X_Z\mid X_Z\in A_k)$ will be highly unstable.
-Meanwhile, $A_k$ cannot be too large, as that would lead to a poor estimation of the unknown function $g_1(\cdot)$ according to eq \eqref{eq:linear_approx}.
-Our recommendation for choosing $A_k$ based on empirical studies is discussed in Section \ref{sec:implement}.
+The above eq. \eqref{eq:gammakdef_method} implies that $A_k$ cannot be too small; otherwise, the estimation of $var(X_Z\mid X_Z\in A_k)$ will be highly unstable.
+Meanwhile, $A_k$ cannot be too large as that would lead to a poor estimation of the unknown function $g_1(\cdot)$ according to eq. \eqref{eq:linear_approx}.
+Our recommendation for choosing $A_k$ empirically is discussed in Section \ref{sec:implement}.

-In Section \ref{sec:step1}, we show that the coefficient $\gamma_k$ can be estimated by leveraging a conditional quantile process model of the gene expression and GWAS summary statistics.
-The key idea is to decompose the covariance $cov(X_Z,Y\mid X_Z\in A_k)$ in eq \eqref{eq:gammakdef_method} by the law of total variance:
+\paragraph{Estimating $\gamma_k$ through model integration} $\gamma_k$ can be estimated by leveraging a conditional quantile process model of the gene expression and GWAS summary statistics.
+We first decompose the covariance $cov(X_Z,Y\mid X_Z\in A_k)$ in eq. \eqref{eq:gammakdef_method} by the law of total variance:

-As Assumption \ref{assu2} implies the conditional independence $Y\independent{X_Z} \mid Z$, the covariance is determined by the correlations between $\mathbb{E}(X_Z\mid Z, X_Z\in A_k)$ and $\mathbb{E}(Y\mid Z, X_Z\in A_k)$.
-In the following sections, we first train the quantile prediction model from the gene expression data (e.g., GTEx) to estimate the conditional quantile function of gene expression given a genotype profile and obtain $\mathbb{E}(X_Z\mid Z, X_Z\in A_k)$ (Section \ref{sec:step1}).
-Then, we construct test statistics by integrating GWAS summary statistics through $\mathbb{E}(Y\mid Z, X_Z\in A_k)$ with the estimated quantiles of gene expressions (Section \ref{sec:step2}). }